v8/v8.dev/src/blog/better-class-features.md

 ### The original implementation of class fields

-To implement private fields, V8 makes use of the internal private symbols - they are an internal V8 data structure similar to standard `Symbol`s, except not enumerable when used as a property key.
+To implement private fields, V8 makes use of the internal private symbols &mdash; they are an internal V8 data structure similar to standard `Symbol`s, except not enumerable when used as a property key.
 Take this class for an example:

 ```js